TheGoatedDev/EnterpriseNest/README.md

 [![codecov](https://codecov.io/github/TheGoatedDev/EnterpriseNest/graph/badge.svg?token=584NODGC4R)](https://codecov.io/github/TheGoatedDev/EnterpriseNest)

+**This Project is a work in progress, and is not ready for production use.
+Please use at your own risk.**

 Enterprise-Nest is an enterprise-level API framework built on top of [NestJS](https://nestjs.com/).
 It is designed with scalability, best practices, and robustness in mind.
 The architecture of the framework is based on Domain-Driven Design (DDD), Onion Architecture, Clean Architecture, and Hexagonal Architecture.

 This was made due to the increasing need for a more robust and scalable API framework that can handle large-scale applications with ease.
 The framework is highly modular and extensible, allowing you to add or remove modules as needed.